 Candidates list the names of the dishes they have chosen in the correct order to answer the question set.
-Next to each named dish they must give a list of the exact amounts of ingredients required to make the dish.
+Next to each named dish they must give a list of the exact quantities of ingredients required to make the dish.

-Page 2 - Time Plan
+Time Plan

 Candidates must show clearly how they plan to cook their chosen dishes within the time limit of 2 hours 30 minutes.
 For each dish, they must include methods, cooking times, temperatures, washing up and serving details.
 They must show a sensible sequence for serving the dishes (hot, if required) at the end of the test time.
-Candidates should list any special points such as special tools, time preparation and consistencies.
+Candidates should list any special points such as special tools, preparation methods and consistencies.

-Page 3 - Shopping List
+Shopping List